-Practical experience in publishing and graphic arts in professional organizations.
-Open only to Communication Arts majors upon the determination by an advisor that the student is prepared for the internship.
-May be repeated for a total of six credit hours.
+The student gains practical experience working in a professional media organization.
+The course is only open to Communication Arts majors upon the determination of an advisor that the student is prepared for the internship.
+Requirements include 18 credit hours of relevant coursework in the Communication Arts major and an overall GPA of 2.75.
+The course may be repeated for a total of six credit hours.
 An internship requires 120 hours of work time for three hours of academic credit.
-Prerequisite: 210 or Permission of instructor and advisor.
+Prerequisite: COM 210 with permission from instructor and advisor.

-COM 499 Independent Study
+COM 499 Independent Study in Communication